osism/ansible-collection-commons/roles/timezone/README.rst

 .. zuul:rolevar:: timezone_hwclock
    :default: UTC

-The timezone which the system has to use.
+Whether the hardware clock is in UTC or in local timezone.
+Possible values are local and UTC.

 .. zuul:rolevar:: timezone_name
    :default: UTC

-Name of the timezone which should be used.
+Name of the timezone for the system clock.